codingtony/docker-impala/README.md

 Running in a Docker makes it less resource intensive than running on a classic VM.

-The image is quite big, might take a while to download the first time.
+The image is quite big (1.5GB).
+It might take a while to download the first time.

 Ports